From Ancient Persian Food To Persian Ancient Culture

 It is believed that Iranian cuisine originated more than 2,500 years ago, before the Achaemenid era.
 At that time, Iranians lived primarily as pastoralists and farmers, cultivating crops like barley, wheat, and vegetables and raising livestock like sheep, goats, and cattle.

-These early agricultural practices laid the groundwork for developing culinary traditions later in history.
+These early agricultural practices laid the groundwork for developing culinary traditions later in persian food history.

 Achaemenid Empire